Cinch Home Warranty Reviews 2026: Sears' Home Protection Plan

 Step-by-step claim process:

-3. Cinch assigns a contractor — A vetted service provider in your area is contacted
+3. Cinch assigns a contractor, a vetted service provider in your area

-4. Schedule the appointment — The contractor calls you to confirm a visit time
+4. Schedule the appointment, and the contractor confirms a visit time

-During business hours (Mon–Fri, 8AM–6PM local time), Cinch targets a two-hour response time.
+During business hours (Mon to Fri, 8AM to 6PM local time), Cinch targets a two-hour response time.
 Requests filed outside business hours are addressed the next business day.

 Pincher's Pro Tip